 Best for: anyone looking for a unique piece of furniture or wants their purchases to support a helpful organization.

 Similar to Letgo, OfferUp is an app you can download to your iOS or Android device and use to search for furniture in your local area.
 One advantage of this option is that buyers and sellers rate people they’ve dealt with in the past.
 Therefore, you can avoid anyone who has negative feedback and ensure a positive experience.

 Best for: anyone who’s new to finding used furniture and wants reassurance that they’re paying a reputable seller for a product.

 The Best Places to Buy Used Furniture Require Some Scouting

 You don’t have to spend a fortune on new furniture if you want to redecorate your home.
 Instead, look for used options that allow you to score excellent pieces, reduce waste and achieve your dream style.

 The best places to buy used furniture often fly under the radar.
-To score the best deal, be prepared to scout for the perfect, unexpected secondhand pieces.
+To score the best deal, be prepared to scout for perfect, unexpected secondhand pieces both on and offline.